Software for small business: a list that works for me

 It takes a little bit of willpower to not check my “All Email” folder, but not too much: the benefits of not getting regular email far outweigh the quick fix of seeing what’s come in.

 I use Contactually for about ten minutes every day for my Five Things and occasionally for its ScaleMail mail-merge function.
+HOWEVER, Pipedrive has recently introduced an awesome contact timeline that allows you to see who’s due a follow up, and I’m test-driving that for now.

 I prefer to do personal follow up with Facebook Messenger or WhatsApp or iMessage.
 Much higher open rates …